rocketbase-io/commons-auth/README.md

 ## commons-auth-core

-Containing an implementation for Token-Generators, UserManagement, Filters and many more...
+Containing an implementation for Token-Generators, Interfaces, Filters and many more...

 ### configuration properties